tchangkiat/aws-cdk-stacks/README.md

 > ❗ Wait until the VPN Gateway (EC2 Instance) is created and verify that both IPSec tunnels are 'UP' (Site-to-Site VPN Connections > tgw-poc-vpn > Tunnel details), before proceeding to step 4 and 5.
 This will take a few minutes.

-4. Add a route to `20.0.0.0/16` in the route table (Target: Instance > infra-vpngw-test) of the private subnet of `tgw-poc-customer-vpc` in order to route ping requests from instances in `tgw-poc-customer-vpc/PrivateSubnet1` to instances in `tgw-poc-vpc-1/PrivateSubnet1`.
+4. Add a route to `20.0.0.0/16` in the route table (Target: Instance > infra-vpngw-test) of `tgw-poc-customer-vpc/PrivateSubnet1` in order to route requests from instances in `tgw-poc-customer-vpc/PrivateSubnet1` to instances in `tgw-poc-vpc-1/PrivateSubnet1`.

 5. Create a Transit Gateway Association and Propagation in the Transit Gateway Route Table for the VPN Transit Gateway attachment.
 Once you completed this step successfully, you should see a route `30.0.0.0/16` propagated in the Transit Gateway Route Table.
 Note: this step cannot be automated because there is no way to retrieve the VPN Transit Gateway attachment and then create an association and propagation programmatically.